ruapotato/cuttleprint/README.md

-# Dice
+# Cuttleprint
-Once you finish slicing, it's time to Dice up your Gode to one or many 3d printers.
+Once you finish slicing, it's time to Cuttleprint up your Gode to one or many 3d printers.
-Dice is a simple way to spoon-feed Gcode to all your printers from a single computer.
+Cuttleprint is a simple way to spoon-feed Gcode to all your printers from a single computer.
 It will detect all your serial connections and create a control folder for each.

 Flatpak
 ---
- - sudo flatpak-builder build-dir com.hackers_game.dice.yml
+ - sudo flatpak-builder build-dir com.hackers_game.cuttleprint.yml
- - flatpak-builder --user --install --force-clean build-dir com.hackers_game.dice.yml
+ - flatpak-builder --user --install --force-clean build-dir com.hackers_game.cuttleprint.yml
- - flatpak run com.hackers_game.dice
+ - flatpak run com.hackers_game.cuttleprint

 Setup
 ---